But we should not give up on this important skill.

 Look it up in the Dictionary

-Find the Similarities and Differences Between Chinese Characters
+Tip # 5: Find the Similarities and Differences between Characters

 From the Formation itself

-Provide Real-life Reasons to Learn and Write Chinese Characters
+Tip #6: Provide Real-life Reasons to Learn and Write Chinese

-For me, the biggest reason is my kids are able to communicate with my parents who don’t speak English.
-Of course, I would love my kids to embrace who they are from and open their eyes while they are learning about other cultures and languages.
+hen, of course, I would love my kids to embrace who they are from, and open their eyes while they are learning about other cultures and languages.

-When our oldest child learned she is a half Chinese, she was so confused.
-We tried to tell her the reasons for learning both Cantonese and English, why her grandparents look and speak differently, and also the reasons to move to Hong Kong.
-She didn’t completely understand, but this knowledge changed her life.
+Even though she didn’t completely understand, this knowledge changed her life.
 Now she knows who she really is, why she is in Hong Kong, and why she is learning two languages.
-So she can embrace both languages and cultures in her life.
+She has started to embrace both languages and cultures in her life.

-Everyone has different reasons for their kids to learn Chinese.
-It is important to have good reasons that will motivate the children.
+I know not everyone has the same reasons for having their kids learn Chinese, but it is important to have good reasons that will motivate your children.

 What are some of your reasons for your kids to learn Chinese?

-The best way to encourage your child to practice is to have consistent practice time each day.
-Make a progress chart for your child to check off each day and they can earn a reward after.
+I would say the best way to encourage your child to practice is to have consistent practice time each day.

 “Why do I have to learn Chinese if there is no one using this weird language here anyway?”